Jordan Decomposition for Formal G-Connections: Introduction

 In analogy with linear operators, differential operators have matrix presentations and it will be convenient to have these at our disposal.
-Let $D:V\ra V$ be a differential operator.
-Choosing a basis for $V/\cK$, we can represent $D$ as an operator $d+A$ where $A$ is an $n\times n$ matrix with values in $\cK$.
+Indeed, choosing a basis for $V$, we can represent $D$ as an operator $d+A$ where $A$ is an $n\times n$ matrix with values in $\cK$.
 Changing the basis by an element $g\in GL_n(\cK)$ amounts to changing the operator $d+A$ to $d+g^{-1}Ag + g^{-1}dg$.
-Here $dg$ denotes the matrix obtained by applying the derivation $d$ to each entry of $g$.
+Here $dg$ denotes the matrix obtained by applying the derivation $d$ to each entry of the matrix $g$.
 The map